LT-IntroToAI-SY2526/assignment6-part2-per3-SanyahBovan/a6_part2_writeup.md

 If you could add TWO more features to improve your house price predictions, what would they be and why?

 **Feature 1:**
+County/ Its crime rate

 **Why it would help:**
+The higher the crime rate the less valuable it is so I would use a coefficient similar to the age one.

 **Feature 2:**
+How many floors

 **Why it would help:**
+Floors would include attics and basements which would then add more value to the house.

 ---